-In consideration of the increasing number of countries with confirmed cases of COVID-19 (World Health Organization, 2020), as a precautionary measure and consisted with CHED guidelines that travel to areas with confirmed cases of nCoV should be limited (De Vera, 2020), all international off-campus student activities to other countries scheduled until March 2020 are likewise suspended.
+In consideration of the increasing number of countries with confirmed cases of COVID-19 (World Health Organization, 2020), as a precautionary measure and consistent with CHED guidelines that travel to areas with confirmed cases of nCoV should be limited (De Vera, 2020), all international off-campus student activities to other countries with confirmed cases of COVID-19 scheduled until April 2020 are suspended.
 For the tertiary level, the University shall release regular updates to allow enough time for academic units to submit the documents required by the Commission on Higher Education (CHED) for international off-campus activities (Commission on Higher Education, 2015) (Commission on Higher Education, 2013).
-Decision on the suspension of activities for the month of April shall be released by the end of February 2020.
+Decision on the suspension of activities for the month of May shall be released by the end of March 2020.